The practice of real estate law requires a substantive understanding of:

 In addition to a mortgage, borrowers are generally required to execute an assignment of the leases, rents, and profits the property; this may be done in a separate instrument or by inclusion of an appropriate provision in the mortgage itself.
 SC counsel should be consulted to ensure the adequacy of any such intended assignment.
 To the extent there is significant non-real-estate collateral located on the property (such as machinery and equipment), a borrower may grant a personal property security interest in that non-real-estate collateral.

 Finally, security can also be taken at the equity level of the real estate owning entity.
-This is done by way of a pledge of the equity interests in the real estate owning by the owners of those interests.
+This is done by way of a pledge of the equity interests in the real estate owning entity by the owners of those interests.

 Foreign banking organizations are subject to regulation at the federal level, with the nature and extent of the regulation depending upon whether the foreign banking operation is chartered in the United States or abroad.